 4. Publish a getting started guide with WP Help

 What WP Help does is it allows you to create a detailed documentation in the form of a getting started guide.
 This guide is then available through one of the wp-admin’s login side menus.
+This plugin hasn’t been updated in a while but it works perfectly well nonetheless.

 Probably the best way to go about this would be to review your own list of frequently asked client questions and just place the answers in the guide.